FAQEUCyber Resilience Act

 Find a question or answer quickly

-20 of 20 sections
+20 of 20 questions

-Section 1
+Question 1

-What are the CRA's essential cybersecurity requirements?
+What are the CRA's Essential Cybersecurity Requirements?

-The CRA splits the essential cybersecurity requirements into two parts:
+The CRA splits the Essential Cybersecurity Requirements into two parts:

 - Part I of Annex I covers the cybersecurity properties the product itself must have